-The board of review analyst, Mr. Joseph Power, objected to the appraisal, as the appraiser was not present at hearing, and was not available for cross examination.
+The board of review analyst, Mr. Israel Smith, at hearing objected to the appraisal, as the appraiser was not present at hearing, and was not available for cross examination.

 Conclusion of Law

 After hearing the testimony and considering the evidence, the Property Tax Appeal Board finds that it has jurisdiction over the parties and the subject matter of this appeal.